USGS-R/river-dl/workflow_examples/readme.md

 ### Snakefile_rgcn.smk, config_rgcn.yml
 This is an example of a basic workflow with a RGCN and two training phases.
 It also uses early stopping.

+### Snakefile_rgcn_pytorch.smk, config_rgcn_pytorch.yml
+This is an example of a basic workflow with a pytorch RGCN and two training phases.
+It also uses early stopping.

 ### Snakefile_gw.smk, config_gw.yml
 This is an example of a workflow that does some customization to include groundwater-specific considerations.
 It uses an RGCN and and two training phase (pretraining and finetuning).
 It also uses early stopping.